-The share premium account arose on the issue of shares prior to the acquisition as settlement of intercompany balances within the group at that time.
+The share premium account arose on the issue of shares under share option schemes prior to acquisition together with the issue of shares to the Company's parent for cash since acquisition.

-The hedging reserve is stated net of tax and relates to:

-- the effective portion of the cumulative net change in fair value of interest rate derivatives entered into in anticipation of the future issuance of long-term debt. - the effective portion of the value paid in respect of interest rate derivatives associated with the issuance of existing long-term debt.
-The interest rate derivatives were settled in prior years and the gain continues to be amortised through the profit and loss account over the term of the debt.
+The hedging reserve relates to the value received in respect of interest rate derivatives entered into in anticipation of the issue of long-term debt.
+The effective portion of the loss when the swap was cashed out is being amortised through the profit and loss account over the term of the bond.

-24. Contingent liabilities
+25. Contingent liabilities